nspcc-dev/neofs-sdk-go/README.md

 Status wire-format is extendable and each node can report any set of details it wants.
 The set of reserved status codes can be found in [NeoFS API](https://github.com/nspcc-dev/neofs-api/blob/master/status/types.proto).
-There is also a `client.WithNeoFSErrorHandling()` to seamlessly convert erroneous statuses into Go error type.
+There is also a `client.PrmInit.ResolveNeoFSFailures()` to seamlessly convert erroneous statuses into Go error type.

 ### policy
 Contains helpers allowing conversion of placing policy from/to JSON representation